mocklis/mocklis.docs/source/reference/index.rst

         .ReturnOnce(210)
         .Throw(() => new FileNotFoundException());

-Here, the ReturnOnce steps are `medial`, and the throw step is `final`.
+The ReturnOnce steps can forward on calls, and the Throw step will always throw an exception and as such cannot chain in a further step.
+The extension methods used to add steps to mocks are written in such a way that you will get full intellisense and the ability to add steps to TotalLinesOfCode and ReturnOnce, but will not allow you to add anytihng to Throw (that is to say the Throw() extension method returns void).
+We sometimes refer to these steps as `final`.

 Conditional steps
 -----------------

 The conditional steps are steps that either branch out or cut short the invocation of a mocked member based on some condition.

 The `If` steps branch to a different chain of steps if a given condition holds, with the option of joining the original remaining steps.
 In their basic form the decision is based on just information passed